ray-project/kuberay/docs/guidance/tls.md

 IP.2 = $POD_IP
 ```

+In [Kubernetes networking model](https://github.com/kubernetes/design-proposals-archive/blob/main/network/networking.md#pod-to-pod), the IP that a Pod sees itself as is the same IP that others see it as.
+That's why Ray Pods can self-register for the certificates.

 # Step 3 (Optional): Configure environment variables for Ray TLS authentication

 To enable TLS authentication in your Ray cluster, set the following environment variables: